Stock Market

 Back to the Horizon

 Earnings had been increasing at double-digit growth rates for five consecutive years from 2002 through 2006-although many agreed that earnings growth might be slowing, it was beyond almost everyone’s foreseeable horizon that earnings might actually experience a decline.
 Yet, before anyone knew it, the end of the cycle was in the rear-view mirror rather than beyond the distant horizon.
 This article is a follow-up to “Beyond The Horizon: The EPS Cycle” (located above).
-Has the forward P/E, which was recently an inviting 16, suddenly become a much richer valuation near 20?

 Updated